 The NESA region combines one-of-a-kind training and education facilities with personalized support services to enhance South Carolina’s nationally recognized workforce development program.
 The result is a well-trained, highly skilled workforce that’s ready to go to work on Day 1, and a pipeline of talent that will grow your company for years to come.
-In the NESA region, rest assured that you’re workforce brings the skills and loyalty you need to Put Success in Your Corner.
+In the NESA region, your workforce brings the skills and loyalty your company needs to excel.
 Explore the resources our region has to offer below:

 Primary education is vital to the future of the workforce and here in the NESA region we take pride in preparing the next generation for future success.
 To accomplish this, the region has nearly 200 public and more than 25 private school options scattered throughout the nine counties we serve.
 There are also several institutions offering duel credit, career prep, and STEM programs to help youth develop job skills before they even graduate high school.

 The South Carolina Governor's School for Science & Mathematics is a high school for academically motivated juniors and seniors pursuing studies in science, technology, engineering and math—one of only 16 specialized, residential high schools in the nation.